spacemeshos/product/product_plan.md

 6. [Spacemesh Tap](tap.md) - Enables users to get `Spacemesh Coins` on testnets for testing purposes

+7. `Spacemesh Wallet` - for desktop, web and mobile.
+This release supports basic Spacemesh Coins transactions, creation of Spacemesh user accounts and creation of coinbase accounts for validators

 ---

 ## Release 0.2 (MVP2)

 ### Release Highlights
-The main goal of this release is to add smart contracts capabilities to the Spacemesh platforms.
+The main goal of this release is to add smart contracts capabilities to the Spacemesh platform.
 The main new feature of MVP2 is [smart contracts](https://github.com/spacemeshos/go-spacemesh/wiki/Smart-Contracts) support.

-In additional to MVP1 functionality, MVP2 enables developers to code, test, deploy and update smart contracts on the Spacemesh global computer and for users to interact with smart contracts using smart contract transactions.
+In additional to MVP1 features and improvements to these features, MVP2 enables developers to code, test, deploy and update smart contracts on the Spacemesh global computer and for users to interact with deployed smart contracts using smart contract transactions.

 We'd like to build a modern wasm-based VM with `Rust` or `Typescript` as the main smart contracts supported programming languages.

 ### Release features and components
-1. Spacemesh smart contracts dev tools to support devs workflow
+1. Spacemesh smart contracts dev tools to support various devs workflow

-2. `Spacemesh full node`, `Spacemesh API` and `Spacemesh Gateway` updates to support smart contract transactions and reading programs state
+2. `Spacemesh full node`, `Spacemesh API` and `Spacemesh Gateway` updates to support smart contract transactions and reading smart contracts blockmesh state

+3. `Spacemesh Wallet` updates to supports interacting with smart contracts - reading smart contract state and executing smart contract transactions

 ### Use cases
 - [Available here](mvp2.md)